-- 1. Purpose: To permit an opportunity for residential uses around the lake and in selected portions of the community close to the village and necessary services. - 2.
+- 1. Purpose: To provide opportunity for industry within the community in order to assist the tax base and provide employment for community residents. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
-Please check the Official Zoning Map and see Attachment A. - 3.
-Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J - C. RR 2A Rural Residential 2 Acre District, Minimum Lot Size: Two Acres - 1.
-Purpose: To provide residential opportunities in the major portions of the community to the extent that there are not substantial conflicts with natural resources. - 2.
-Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
-Please check the Official Zoning Map and see Attachment A. - 3.
+Please check the Official Zoning Map and see Attachment A. section 201.I - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
 Please check the Official Zoning Map and see Section 201.J